pustotnik/zenmake/docs/introduction.rst

 -----------

 ZenMake is a build system based on the meta build system/framework Waf_.
-Main purpose of the project is to be as simple as possible to use but be flexible.
+The main purpose of ZenMake is to be be as simple to use as possible but remain flexible.

-Details about reasons to create this project can be found :ref:`here<why>`.
+My reasons to create this project can be found :ref:`here<why>`.

 Main features
 -------------